Ever look at dirty truck exhaust?

 Where Does Particle Pollution Come From?

 Are Some Particles More Dangerous than Others?

-Particle pollution refers to a mix of very tiny solid and liquid particles that are in the air we breathe.
+Particle pollution refers to a mix of tiny solid and liquid particles that are in the air we breathe.
+Many of the particles are so small as to be invisible but when levels are high, the air becomes opaque.
 But nothing about particle pollution is simple.
-And it is so dangerous, it can shorten your life.
+And it is so dangerous that it can shorten your life.

 Size matters.
 Particles themselves are different sizes.
 Some are one-tenth the diameter of a strand of hair.
 Many are even tinier; some are so small they can only be seen with an electron microscope.
 Because of their size, you can't see the individual particles.
 You can only see the haze that forms when millions of particles blur the spread of sunlight.